 The Asthma-Friendly Schools Initiative was created through a cooperative agreement with the Centers for Disease Control and Prevention (CDC) Division of Adolescent and School Health.
 The effort began with a December 2001 conference that pooled the experience and insight of a range of professionals with expertise in asthma, health education and promotion, community organization, school health, environmental health and program management.

 This group of experts recommended a comprehensive set of strategies for creating an asthma-friendly school.
 They also encouraged the American Lung Association to develop a resource that focused on the role that communities could play in helping their schools with planning and implementation.
-Out of this conference came the Asthma-Friendly Schools Toolkit and the Asthma Incidence Reporter (AIR) database.
-Extensive pilot testing and revision over a two-year period led to the final products, which have been available to schools and communities via our website since 2007.
+Out of this conference came the Asthma-Friendly Schools Toolkit.
+Extensive pilot testing and revision over a two-year period led to the final product, available to schools and communities via our website since 2007.

 How the Asthma-Friendly Schools Initiative Works